 Cuban is firmly in support of the idea.
-He’s done anything but been silent or unfirm on that opinion.
 Making that a reality will take a good deal of political maneuvering.
 And even in the best-case scenario, it isn’t going to happen for at least a couple more years.

 Mark Cuban again voices support for legal Texas sports betting